mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_basics_I.md

     as.integer(3.3)
     paste("3.3 rounded is", round(3.3))  # Paste together characters and integers

-> **Tip**To find out what a function does type a `?` before the function name (or just Google it!).
+> **Tip**: To find out what a function does type a `?` before the function name (or just Google it!).
 We instructors Google R help ALL THE TIME!
 Don't be afraid to do it.

     ?round